Going to College

 Transition for Students with Special Needs

-- Support for the Transition to Postsecondary Settings for Students With Disabilities
+- Transition Resources for Students with Specific Disabilities

 A growing number of high school seniors are deciding to take a breather before heading to the dormitory.
 It's called a...